BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/README.md

 Height on Z axis(Elevation from mean sea level (MSL))
 ### Peaks
 Number of peaks
-### Back Scatter Cross Section
+### Backscatter Coefficient
+The backscatter coefficient compares the emitted pulse to the returning pulse within a plane normal to the path of the emitted pulse centered at the location of the peak of the returning pulse.
 ### Rise time
-leading edge (Number of time bins between 10% and 90% of maximum amplitude at rising edge of each pulse)
+Leading edge (Time between the activation point and maximum amplitude at the rising edge of each pulse)
 ### Total Energy
 Total energy from the estimated wave (summation of all amplitudes from wave triggering location to the wave end).
 Wave triggering location is found by the location that has amplitude value of max amplitude * 1/e(1).